-There are bad ideas circulating today that somehow the believer should be living a life that is immune from the ordinary pains and sorrows of life.
+There are bad ideas circulating today that somehow the believer should be living a life that is immune to the everyday pains and sorrows of life.
 Those ideas come from many places but not the Bible.
 The mask that Cindy writes about is something we all identify with, and yet it is not what the Bible reveals as truth.
-In Psalm 34, such as, David openly speaks of his own pain and sorrow.
-Yet out of this brokenness and tragedy, which he endured with the hostility from those who sought his life, the sweet Psalmist of Israel wrote:
+Psalm 34 presents the divinely inspired Composer openly revealing his pain and intimate sorrow.
+Out of his brokenness and tragedy, which he endured with the hostility from those who sought his life, the sweet Psalmist of Israel wrote:

 “I sought the Lord, and he answered me and delivered me from all my fears.
 Those who look to him are radiant, and their faces shall never be ashamed.”

-Oh how I love that.
+Oh, how I love that.
 For there are many things in my life for which I should be ashamed.
-My own sins, others’ sins, and the sometimes-faithful-sometimes-not pattern of following the Lord in this old world leaves me feeling less than the model Christian!
-But the truth is, any radiance, any beauty and any good thing comes from Christ Jesus.
-Yet it all begins with a cry for help.
-That is when the radiance begins to break forth:
+My sins, others’ sins, and the sometimes-faithful-sometimes-not pattern of following the Lord in this old world leave me feeling less than the model Christian!
+But the truth is, any radiance, any beauty, and any good thing comes from Christ Jesus.
+It all begins with a cry for help.
+That is when the brilliance starts to break forth:

 “This poor man cried, and the Lord heard him and saved him out of all his troubles” (Psalm 34.6).